bintracker/bintracker/libmdal/docs/MMOD_SPECIFICATION.md

 (mdal-module #:version VERSION #:config CONFIG SUBNODE ...)
 ```

-where `VERSION` is the MDMOD standard version (eg. 2), `CONFIG` is a string naming the module's MDCONF configuration, followed by one or more `SUBNODE`s.
+where `VERSION` is the MMOD standard version (eg. 2), `CONFIG` is a string naming the module's MDEF configuration, followed by one or more `SUBNODE`s.

 #### Field Nodes

 The simplest node type is the **Field**.
 An instance of a Field node contains a single value.
-The type of value is specified by the underlying MDCONFiguration.
+The type of value is specified by the underlying MDAL engine definition.

 MDAL supports the following types: